Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/1 - Your First Program/README.md

 For example,
-we could have a tree with seven different nodes: a, b, c, d, e, f, and g.
+we could have a tree with seven different nodes:
+A,
+B,
+C,
+D,
+E,
+F,
+and G.
-We'll have a be connected to b and c, we'll have b be connected to d and e, and we'll have c be connected to f and g.
+We'll have A be connected to B and C, we'll have B be connected to D and E, and we'll have C be connected to F and G.
-In this example we could say that a is the parent of b and c, that b is the parent of d and e, and that c is the parent of f and g.
+In this example we could say that A is the parent of B and C, that B is the parent of D and E, and that C is the parent of F and G.
 Therefore,
-d and e would be the children of b, f and g would be the children of c, and b and c would be the children of a.
+D and E would be the children of B,
+F and G would be the children of C, and B and C would be the children of A.
 However,
 if any of our connections formed a loop, our we would no longer have a tree,